 With standard settings, VirtualBox will be installed for all users on the local system.
-In case this is not wanted, you have to invoke the installer by first extracting it by using on the extracted .MSI files.
-This will install VirtualBox only for the current user.
+In case this is not wanted, you have to invoke the installer by first extracting it by using and then do as follows:

 VirtualBox.exe -extract

-and then do as follows:

 VirtualBox.exe -msiparams ALLUSERS=2

-or

-msiexec /i VirtualBox-<version>-MultiArch\<x86|amd64>.msi ALLUSERS=2
+msiexec /i VirtualBox-<version>-MultiArch<x86|amd64>.msi ALLUSERS=2 on the extracted .MSI files.
+This will install VirtualBox only for the current user.